 How a CT Scan works

 CT, Computerized Axial Tomography, uses x-rays to generate images of the body, including bone.
 In the CT scanner the x-ray tube, (source) rotates around the patient laying on the table.
 On the opposite side of the patient from the tube is the x-ray detector.
 This detector receives the beam that makes it through the patient.
 The beam is sampled via some 764 channels, (approximate number of channels).
 The signal received by each channel is digitized to a 16 bit value and sent to the reconstruction processor.
 Measurements are taken about 1000 times per second.
 Scan rotations are usually 1 to 2 seconds long.
 Each view/channel chunk of scan data is compared to calibration scan data of air, water and polyethylene (soft plastic), previously acquired in the exact same relative location.
 The comparisons allow the image pixels to have a known value for a particular substance in the body regardless of differences in patient size and exposure factors.
 The more samples or views, the better the picture.

 - A CAT scan uses X rays to build up a picture.
 MRI uses a magnetic field to do the same and has no known side effects related to radiation exposure.

-- MRI has much higher detail in the soft tissues.
+- MRI gives higher detail in soft tissues.

 - One of the greatest advantages of MRI is the ability to change the contrast of the images.
-Small changes in the radio waves and the magnetic fields can completely change the contrast of the image.
-Different contrast settings will highlight different types of tissue
+Small changes in radio waves and magnetic fields can completely change the contrast of the image.
+Different contrast settings will highlight different types of tissue.

 - Another advantage of MRI is the ability to change the imaging plane without moving the patient.
 Most MRI machines can produce images in any plane.